FahrendraKhoirul/FahrendraKhoirul/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter and Atificial Intelligence
 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with My Project App
 - 📫 How to reach me: